Delegates: Check in at the Registration Table outside the Timbers Lounge, just off the main lobby at the Valhalla.

 This dynamic panel explores how Indigenous businesses and communities can seize growing procurement opportunities across public and private sectors.
 With Canada’s commitment to increasing Indigenous participation in government contracting through the 5% Indigenous procurement target, and many industries expanding their supplier diversity goals, now is the time to understand how Indigenous procurement can serve as a powerful tool for economic growth and sovereignty.

-An overview of financial resources - including grants, loans, and Indigenous investment funds - plus guidance on preparing applications and working effectively with funders.
+An overview of available financial resources for Indigenous businesses, including grants, loans, and investment funds.
+Learn how to prepare strong applications and effectively work with funders to secure support.

 This toolkit is designed to support First Nations communities and economic development officers in preparing Indigenous Participation Plans (IPPs) of all types.
 It offers practical guidance, resources, and examples to strengthen community participation and effective planning.